miguelbper/numerai-model/README.md

-# numerai
+# Numerai
-My models for the numerai tournament.
+My model for the Numerai tournament (see https://numer.ai/).